 Tubing layout should be a spiral or have gentle turns by another design.
 Very tight turns strain the material and raise pumping costs.
 There is no benefit to a very tight and very evenly spaced design.

 The Best Solar Heating System

-If you start out with a domestic hot water based heating system it is easy to add a solar supplement; either now or in the future.
+If you start out with a water heater based heating system then it is easy to add a solar supplement.
+Now or in the future.
 Solar domestic water heaters are well proven and accepted.

 The “Solar Option Two” heating system is an extension of successful solar domestic hot water applications.
-In the right place, the solar domestic water heaters have been successful as long as the work is done right and the domestic hot water production is valued (schools and churches are often not appropriate, residential construction is often ideal).
+In the right place, the solar domestic water heaters have been successful.
+The work must be done right and the domestic hot water production is valued.
+Schools and churches are often not appropriate, while residential construction is often ideal.

-The radiant heating system is designed to use the domestic water heater as the energy source and additional solar panels are provided so that some contribution to space heating or other energy needs can be made.
+The radiant heating system is designed to use the domestic water heater as the energy source.
+Additional solar panels are provided so that some contribution to space heating or other energy needs can be made.
 The overall system may be limited by the ability of the house and system to store heat.